vuex-orm/vuex-orm/docs/digging-deeper/query-class.md

 # Query Class

 Query class is responsible for fetching data from Vuex Store.
-When you fetch data through Vuex getters such as `store.getters['entities/users/find'](1)`, it's using the Query class to find and filter data.
+When you fetch data through Vuex getters such as `store.getters['entities/users/find'](1)`, it's using the Query class underneath to find and filter data.

 Usually, you wouldn't need to care about Query class as long as you keep using getters.
-However, when want to add global features when querying data, it might be useful to use lifecycle hook.
+However, when you would like to add global features when querying data, it might be useful to use lifecycle hook.
 This is especially useful when you want to create a plugin for the Vuex ORM.

 ## Lifecycle Hooks